How To Grow Your Business Using Instagram and Build Brand

 - Your own hashtag – This one is self-explanatory.

-So how do you use hashtags correctly?
-First, always encourage persons to use your hashtag.
+Always encourage persons to use your hashtag.
 Many people use Instagram to help make their decisions.
 User-generated content plays a large influence on these decisions.

 Instagram influencer-generated content also helps a lot in this aspect as in most cases when done right the content barely comes across as an ad but instead as user-generated content when found under your hashtag or location.